geeknik/my-awesome-stars/topics.md

 ## minecraft

+- [louis-e/arnis](https://github.com/louis-e/arnis) - Generate any location from the real world in Minecraft Java Edition with a high level of detail.
+- [meyfa/CobolCraft](https://github.com/meyfa/CobolCraft) - A Minecraft server written in COBOL
 - [Winds-Studio/Leaf](https://github.com/Winds-Studio/Leaf) - A Paper fork aim to find balance between performance, vanilla and stability
 - [IdreesInc/Monocraft](https://github.com/IdreesInc/Monocraft) - A monospaced programming font inspired by the Minecraft typeface